Samagra-Development/Samagra-Website/src/pages/joinus/index.md

     label: |-
       Please select your availability for Round 3, if shortlisted

-      *Round 3 of the process is a 60 min 1:1 Online Governance Case Interview*
+      (This is a 60 min 1:1 Online Governance Case Interview)
     type: select
     validation: VALID_OPTION
     placeholder: S﻿elect option